BIG-SA/BASH-Intro-2018/notes/2_filters.md

 ## Downloading Files

-At the beginning of today's session, we downloaded a file using our browser, but we can also download files using `bash`.
+most of us are familiar with downloading a file using our browser, but we can also download files using `bash`.
 Two common tools for this are `wget` and `curl`.
 They behave quite similarly, so let's try them both.
 First we'll **delete our `gtf` file**, so we can download it again using `bash`.